-Gum Disease Treatment in Cortlandt Manor
+Gum Disease Treatment – Cortlandt Manor, NY

 How Does Gum Disease Happen?

-In a word the problem is plaque—that sticky substance that develops in your mouth all day, every day.
+In a word, the problem is plaque—that sticky substance that develops in your mouth all day, every day.
 When the bacteria in plaque accumulate along the gum line, they can irritate the soft tissues of your gums.
 Eventually, you may notice sensitivity and bleeding when you brush.
 Interestingly, not brushing or flossing well or often enough is usually what causes gum disease to start.
-So if you do begin to see bleeding when you clean your teeth at home, don’t stop!
+If you do begin to see bleeding when you clean your teeth at home, don’t stop!
 On the contrary, that brushing and flossing may be the key to reversing the initial effects of early gum disease, which is commonly known as gingivitis.

 Besides bleeding gum tissue, other symptoms of gum disease include: